fuermosi777/fuermosi777.github.io/_posts/English/2017-01-17-2017-macos-el-sierra-setup-references-for-front-end-developers.markdown

 * TOC
 {:toc}

-This is an updated version for El Capitan guide last year.
+This is an updated version for Sierra and El Capitan guide for three years.
 It is basically a cheatsheet for me to finish the setup after a clean re-installation.
 This guide is completely third-party and is only for reference because I know developers always have their own eccentricity based on the degree of their lazy.

 ## System Preferences